 "Economic development refers to those actions taken by local, regional, and state public and private sector organizations to encourage and foster high-quality industry, business, job, income, and tax base growth in the Allen County/Fort Wayne area.
-These activities include policies and services aimed at: 1) helping existing businesses grow and expand; 2) attracting new companies to the area; 3) assisting entrepreneurs to start new businesses; and 4) strengthening the local and regional climates to foster future economic development."1 development activities.
+These activities include policies and services aimed at: 1) helping existing businesses grow and expand; 2) attracting new companies to the area; 3) assisting entrepreneurs to start new businesses; and 4) strengthening the local and regional climates to foster future economic development."

+An underlying principle has guided our community's economic development efforts - the same principle used by nearly every community, region or state in their respective economic development activities.
 Generally referred to as economic base theory, this principle suggests that, with only a few exceptions, proactive efforts to incentivize economic activity should be aimed at businesses, jobs and development which increase the net collective wealth of the community.
 The Economic Analysis of Allen County, prepared by the Department of Planning Services in 1996, clearly states this principle: